 - Use BAI “Keyword Categories” and “Webpage Keywords” functions to gauge keyword relevance.

 Thanks for reading this Study guide on quality advertising experiences.
-Continue studying or take the Bing Ads Accredited Professional exam to become accredited.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.